 In order to cultivate company cultures grounded in safety, equality, and equity, Baldiris highlights the importance of “continuous learning, company-wide, from leadership to new hires.
 The more you know about the experiences of others, the better you can empower them to make change.”

 This means committing to ongoing DE&I training.
 More importantly, this training should be developed with input from people from marginalized communities who are compensated for their time.
-Having members of marginalized communities do additional labor and take on the burden of educating others without some form of compensation can essentially be seen as a form of exploitation.
 Investing in DE&I training is an investment in your workforce, and an investment in the safety, well-being, and satisfaction of your employees.

 9. Take a Consistent Position on LGBTQIA+ Pride

 Consistency comes from truly caring.
-Companies that see Pride as a branded holiday and a corporate cash out will likely find themselves being called out for their performative allyship.
 Remember that intention doesn’t always equal impact.
 Be ready to take a consistent and committed position.
 That means being willing to understand that Pride is more than a marketing opportunity.
 Again, it’s a liberation and human rights movement.

 Avoid co-opting the cause because it’s trendy or everyone else is doing it.
-You must be committed to continuing to do the work and stay consistent in your support of the LGBTQIA+ for the other 11 months of the year – and in the years to come.
+You must be committed to continuing to do the work and stay consistent in your support of the LGBTQIA+ pride after Pride Month ends—and in the years to come.

 A core part of being a business means focusing on growth and evolution.
 Growth and evolution aren’t concepts limited to scalability and profitability.
 It also means being willing and able to do better when you know better.
 Diversity on its own isn’t enough.
 Inclusion matters, and it affects your organization’s bottom line.